Denali Equipment List

 Water Bottle Parkas

 These insulating jackets are for your water bottles to help prevent freezing.
+It is really important that the water bottle parka cover the entire bottle, including the lid.
+If the parka does not cover the whole bottle, it will not work.
 Bring one for each bottle.

 NOTE: Please write your initials on the outside of the parka, making it easy for your guides to fill up and return them to you.